-Over the years, straight servicing and maintenance has developed into restoration and overhaul projects, as well as part manufacturing and sourcing.
-The parts ordering service is simple and fast, with Cropredy Bridge experts on hand to talk things through and offer any necessary advice.
-Cropredy Bridge has the best links, connections and relationship with all things Jensen, and is a limitless source of information for Jensen enthusiasts, in the UK as well as abroad.
+Over the years, straight servicing and maintenance has developed into full restoration projects, alongside parts manufacturing and sourcing.
+The parts ordering service is simple and fast, with Cropredy experts on hand to talk things through and offer any necessary advice.
+Cropredy has the best connections and relationship with all things Jensen and is a limitless source of information for Jensen enthusiasts globally.